Middle School Teacher & Music Director

 OTHER WORK EXPERIENCES:

-9/81 - Present Private Piano and Instrumental Music Instructor
+9/81 - 9/10 Private Piano Instructor

 11/05 - Present Berlin Missionary Alliance Church, Director of Music